-The target parameter must be one of the constants GL_TEXTURE_2D, GL_TEXTURE_CUBE_MAP_POSITIVE_X, GL_TEXTURE_CUBE_MAP_NEGATIVE_X, GL_TEXTURE_CUBE_MAP_POSITIVE_Y, GL_TEXTURE_CUBE_MAP_POSITIVE_Y, GL_TEXTURE_CUBE_MAP_POSITIVE_Z, or GL_TEXTURE_CUBE_MAP_NEGATIVE_Z.
-(See "Cube Map Textures" on page 430 for information about use of the CUBE_MAP constants.)
+The target parameter must be one of the constants GL_TEXTURE_2D, GL_TEXTURE_CUBE_MAP_POSITIVE_X, GL_TEXTURE_CUBE_MAP_NEGATIVE_X, GL_TEXTURE_CUBE_MAP_POSITIVE_Y, GL_TEXTURE_CUBE_MAP_NEGATIVE_Y, GL_TEXTURE_CUBE_MAP_POSITIVE_Z, or GL_TEXTURE_CUBE_MAP_NEGATIVE_Z.
+(See "Cube Map Textures" on page 441 for information about use of the CUBE_MAP constants.)
 The level, internalFormat, and border parameters have the same effects that they have for glTexImage2D().
 The texture array is taken from a screen-aligned pixel rectangle with the lower left corner at coordinates specified by the (x, y) parameters.
 The width and height parameters specify the size of this pixel rectangle.
-Both width and height must have the form 2^m+2b , where m is a non-negative integer (which can have a different value for width than for height) and b is the value of border.
+For OpenGL implementations that do not support Version 2.0, both width and height must have the form 2^m+2b , where m is a non-negative integer (which can have a different value for width than for height) and b is the value of border.
+For implementations supporting OpenGL Version 2.0 and greater, textures may be of any size.

 The next sections give more detail about texturing, including the use of the target, border, and level parameters.
 The target parameter can be used to query accurately the size of a texture (by creating a texture proxy with glTexImageD()) and whether a texture possibly can be used within the texture resources of an OpenGL implementation.
-Redefining a portion of a texture is described in "Replacing All or Part of a Texture Image" on page 376.
-One- and three-dimensional textures are discussed in "One-Dimensional Textures" on page 379 and "Three-Dimensional Textures" on page 381, respectively.
-The texture border, which has its size controlled by the border parameter, is detailed in "Compressed Texture Images" on page 386.
-The level parameter is used to specify textures of different resolutions and is incorporated into the special technique of mipmapping, which is explained in "Mipmaps: Multiple Levels of Detail" on page 389.
-Mipmapping requires understanding how to filter textures as they're applied; filtering is covered on page 400.
+Redefining a portion of a texture is described in "Replacing All or Part of a Texture Image" on page 387.
+One- and three-dimensional textures are discussed in "One-Dimensional Textures" on page 390 and "Three-Dimensional Textures" on page 392, respectively.
+The texture border, which has its size controlled by the border parameter, is detailed in "Compressed Texture Images" on page 397.
+The level parameter is used to specify textures of different resolutions and is incorporated into the special technique of mipmapping, which is explained in "Mipmaps: Multiple Levels of Detail" on page 400.
+Mipmapping requires understanding how to filter textures as they're applied; filtering is covered on page 411.